2025-06-22

 • scheme grants freedoms most languages restrict, like a wide range of characters for custom identifiers. its minimal syntax - just round brackets, no semicolons, braces, or commas - reduces clutter.

-• s-expression notation is generic and consistent, allowing simple structural editing and macro design. homoiconicity enhances flexibility and readability.
+• s-expression notation is generic and consistent, allowing simple structural editing - such as easily navigating over and extracting blocks - and macro design. homoiconicity enhances flexibility.

-• while the use of round brackets is ubiquitous, their consistency and the absence of other delimiters simplify managing complexity. concise, self-similar notation paired with plain english identifiers fosters readability and reduces cognitive load.
+• while the use of round brackets is ubiquitous, their consistency and the absence of other delimiters simplify managing complexity. concise, self-similar notation paired with plain english identifiers fosters reduces cognitive load.

 • schemes formally specified standards (eg, r5rs) contrast with the ad-hoc evolution seen in many languages, promoting clarity and reliability.

-• i find scheme allows for faster, error-free development compared to other languages.
+• i find scheme allows for faster and less error-prone development compared to other languages.

 criticisms